The Global Talent Crunch

 Man Bites Dog designed a three-stage programme of data and content that would map to Korn Ferry’s service streams, enabling them to showcase their expert consulting abilities and generate profitable conversations at a higher C-Suite level.

-Peak One: The Global Talent Crunch – Man Bites Dog created a powerful new economic model for labour, based on demand-side macro forecasts to map the gap between talent supply and demand, revealing that companies can expect a global talent deficit of more than 85.2 million skilled workers by 2030, threatening $8.5 trillion lost annual GDP.
+Peak One: The Global Talent Crunch – Man Bites Dog created a powerful new economic model for labour, based on demand-side macro forecasts to map the gap between talent supply and demand, revealing that companies can expect a global talent deficit of more than 85.2 million skilled workers by 2030, threatening $8.5 trillion lost annual GDP (equivalent to the combined GDP of Germany and Japan).

 Peak Two: The Salary Surge – Having measured the cost of the talent crunch to economies and sectors, we brought the issue closer to business leaders by forecasting its impact on employment costs.
 Showcasing Korn Ferry’s world-leading reward capabilities, Korn Ferry’s consultants mapped our economic model against their proprietary salary database.
 The Salary Surge study uncovered a $2.515 trillion rise in annual payrolls globally by 2030, threatening companies’ profitability.
 Driven by a 16% shortage of skilled labour globally, wage bills are set to rise by an average of $11,164 per worker by 2030.